MicrosoftDocs/azure-devops-docs/docs/organizations/security/remove-users-prohibit-access.md

 ms.author: kaelli
 author: KathrynEE
 ms.topic: tutorial
+ms.date: 02/06/2018
 monikerRange: '>= tfs-2013'
-ms.date: 11/19/2018
 ---

 # Remove user accounts

 [!INCLUDE [temp](../../_shared/version-vsts-tfs-all-versions.md)]

-When a user with access to Azure DevOps or Team Foundation Server (TFS) leaves a company, an administrator would typically remove them from Azure Active Directory or Active Directory.
-This will automatically void their user account and remove their ability to access or connect to Azure DevOps.
+When a user with access to Azure DevOps Services or Team Foundation Server (TFS) leaves a company, an administrator would typically remove them from Azure Active Directory or Active Directory.
+This will automatically void their user account and remove their ability to access or connect to Azure DevOps or TFS.

 ::: moniker range="vsts"
 If you manage your Azure DevOps users with Microsoft Service Accounts (MSA), then you'll need to [remove their account](../accounts/delete-organization-users.md).